GLOBAL MARKETS-Stocks rally, led by growth names, dollar eases

 In Europe, euro zone money markets priced in two full European Central Bank rate hikes by the end of next year.
 A Reuters poll showed the Bank of England is expected to be the first major central bank to raise rates, probably next month.

 Tesla Inc TSLA.O Chief Executive Elon Musk sold more shares of the electric carmaker, regulatory filings showed on Friday.
-Tesla shares fell 3.7% to $1,023.78.
+Tesla shares fell 2.8%, the biggest decliner on the Nasdaq 100.

 Too many hedge funds expected the Fed and other central banks to quickly turn hawkish as inflation rises and have been forced to cover their short positions in bonds, said Thomas Hayes, chairman and managing member at Great Hill Capital LLC.